14Richa/14Richa.github.io/_posts/2023-05-20-communitybonding.md

 ## Involving in the Community, Getting in Touch with Mentors, and Getting Familiar with the Code Base

-After finding the right project, I immediately started getting involved in the AsyncAPI community.
+After finding the suitable project, I immediately started getting involved in the AsyncAPI community.
 I introduced myself to the mentors, Lukasz Gornicki and Khuda Dad Nomani, and other community members and started attending webinars and meetups.
 This helped me gain a better understanding of the organization and the project's goals.

 I also began familiarizing myself with the code base and documentation to better understand the project's development process and how my proposed project fits into those goals.
 As I got more comfortable with the code base, I started contributing by raising pull requests for small issues.
 I was delighted when a couple of my pull requests got merged, and I was added as a contributor to one of the repositories.
 The feeling of seeing my contributions being accepted and recognized was indescribable.